310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Tetora awkward %}
 Haha.
-That’s why I got so angry at you, Midori-kun… It’s like I could see the real me in you — my pathetic self, that I hide in the pit of my stomach.
+That’s why I got so angry at you, Midori-kun[^3]… It’s like I could see the real me in you — my pathetic self, that I hide in the pit of my stomach.

 And yet, I felt like you had everything I ever wanted.
 You have way better looks than me, and with just a little effort, you could do anything, you know?